Wookey-Technologies/sansar-script/README.md

 There are a few things to keep in mind with lights.
 Unlike animations that exist for the sake of movement, lights can potentially be optimized in the scene build process.
-Because of this, it is necessary to set the "scriptable" flag "On" in the editor for each light that your script may want to adjust.
+Because of this, it is necessary to set the "Scriptable" flag "On" in the editor for each light that your script may want to adjust.
 Your script can detect whether a light is scriptable using the `IsScriptable` flag.

 Here is a script that can safely turn a light off on an object: